onyx-platform/onyx-kafka/README.md

 ##### read-messages

-Reads segments from a Kafka topic.
+Reads segments from one Kafka topic's partition.

 Catalog entry: